 - Fishing in this country park is controlled by Tonbridge & District Angling & Fish Preservation Society.
 Day tickets are available from the bailiff at Barden Lake.

-- Dogs are allowed in accordance with the Dog Control Orders, there are dog waste bins.
+- Dogs are allowed in accordance with the Public Space Protection Orders, there are dog waste bins.

 - Swimming only TriSwim members at their sessions

 - Fires including barbeques

 - Motorbikes other than in the car park

 Business and clubs can advertise on the reverse of the parking tickets for this car park.
 This funding covers the cost of printing the tickets.